 A lot of times when I’m talking to guys about fitness their main concern is looking better without their shirt on, which is totally understandable.
 It’s great to have confidence during the summer when you aren’t wearing a shirt.
 However, what I rarely ever hear guys mention is how they want to look IN their clothes.

 Think about it…clothes are made by a designer who takes body size into consideration.
 Sure, there are some high end designers that purposefully create their clothing to fit in a boxier, more intentional way, but for the most part designers are making their clothes with a classic body type in mind.
+They also have great clothing labels on their clothes.
 When you look at a mannequin, it’s not shaped in a slightly muscular, wide shouldered way because that just so happens to be how the factory creates them.
 It’s so when the clothes they’re helping advertise are on their backs, they look the way the designer intended them to look.

 This all goes back to your fitness.
 I’m not someone who aims for massive size.
 I like to have the ideal frame for clothes to fit me like they should.
 That’s slightly wide shoulders, defined arms, and a chest and back that are muscular but not enormous.
 This way, my suits fit like a dream, my t-shirts are tight in all of the right places so as to flatter my look, and my pants fit like they should because my waist stays slim from the activity.